How to Eat Well at a Buffet - A Sensible Guide

 If you eat like this 3 or 4 times a year at the most, that is probably plenty.
 When you go to an unlimited buffet, you will certainly see many people who have visited far too often.

-Keep it in mind, and learn to enjoy it even more with just a bit of restraint.
+Keep some of these things in mind, and learn to enjoy it even more with just a bit of restraint.

 What is your favorite kind of Buffet?See results without voting